buikhacnam/defi-aave-v2-hardhat/README.md

 This website explains the Weth contract: https://weth.io/

-Check the file `scripts/getWeth.ts` for the implemenation and explanation of deposit ETH.
+Check the file `scripts/getWeth.ts` for the implementation and explanation of deposit ETH.

 # Aave v2

-Check the file `scripts/aaveBorrow.ts` for implematation and explanation of deposit, borrow and repay.
+Check the file `scripts/aaveBorrow.ts` for implementation and explanation of deposit, borrow and repay.

 # Some command lines used in the project